segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 #### Track Form

 `trackForm` is a helper method that binds a `track` call to a form submission.
-The `trackForm` method inserts a short timeout (300 ms) to give the `track` call more time to complete.
+The `trackForm` method inserts a timeout of 300 ms to give the `track` call more time to complete.
 This is useful to prevent a page from redirecting before the `track` method could complete all requests.

 The `trackForm` method follows the format below.